momolabo7/portfolio/content/blog/20230506_case_of_the_golden_idol.md

 ---
-title: "Case of the Golden Idol thoughts"
+title: "Thoughts on Case of the Golden Idol"
 date: 2023-06-08T12:31:00+08:00
 nav: Blog
 authors: